 Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on the plan's funded status); and changes in plan provisions or applicable law.
+Due to the limited scope of our assignment, we did not perform an analysis of the potential range of such future measurements.

-This report should not be relied on for any purpose other than the purpose described in the primary communication.
+This report should not be relied on for any purpose other than the purpose described herein.
 Determinations of the financial results associated with the benefits described in this report in a manner other than the intended purpose may produce significantly different results.

-Board of Directors December 2012 Page 2
+Board of Directors November 27, 2013 Page 2